Srdjan Pejicic: Notable Year (2011–2012)

 Pejicic's breakout season came in his junior year.
 He started 9 out of 24 games while averaging 22.4 minutes per game helping the Warriors to a 9–15 record.
 After a slow start to the season, Pejicic was seen as one of the surprise players in the OUA (Ontario University Athletics) began to consistently put up good performances for the Warriors, including being named the Waterloo's Player of the Week during the week of 9 February.
 During this time he led Waterloo in scoring and provided a scoring outburst vs the 5th CIS ranked Windsor Lancers.
 He finished the game with 28 points, 6 rebounds and 7 three-pointers.

 Pro career

 UBA Basket

 In December 2014, Pejicic traveled to Turkey to part-take in exposure and tryout in the BSL League of the A1 league in Turkey.
 In 11 games and 10 starts in the BSL league, Pejicic posted averages of 13 points per game to go along with 5 rebounds per game in 21.5 minutes per game.
 He also shot 44% from 3.
 Out of the players attending only one player was signed Esian Henderson formerly of Iowa Energy (2013).

 Imola Grifo Basket

 In September 2015, Pejicic signed a one-year contract with Grifo Basket in Italy, to play for previous Italian pro who is now coach Zarifi Elefterios.

 National team

 Canada

 Pejicic was selected to attend training camps with the Junior National Teams of Canada (2007–2008).
-In 2007, he was unable to attend with the team due to personal reasons.
+In 2007, he was unable to attend with the team for personal reasons.